flowtsohg/mdx-m3-viewer/README.md

 * `zoomCamera(x)` - Zoom the camera by a factor.
 * `resetCamera()` - Reset the camera back to the initial state.
 * `resetCamera()` - Reset the camera back to the initial state.
+* `selectInstance(x, y)` - Selects an instance given a screen space coordinate on the canvas.
+Returns the ID of the selected instance, or -1 if no instance was selected.
 * `saveScene()` - Save the scene as a string
 * `loadScene(scene)` - Load a scene from a previously saved string.